About the Author

-Judith attributes Dr Seuss’ fantastical tales about faraway places to her love of writing children’s picture books.
+Judith attributes Dr Seuss’ fantastical tales about faraway places to her love of writing children’s books.
 She’s an English teacher, a voracious reader and a modern wordsmith.
 After teaching phonemic awareness to children in Europe, the Middle East, India and China, Judith saw a growing need to support diversity in schools.
-The children would recall the sounds and manipulate the letters to make different words, but while attempting to master the many vagaries of spelling––it became more of a challenge.
+The children would recall the sounds and manipulate the letters to make different words, but while attempting to master the many vagaries of spelling––it became much more of a challenge.